digital-asset/daml/docs/source/tools/trigger-service/index.rst

                         --ledger-port 6865 \
                         --wall-clock-time

-Although, as we'll see, the trigger service exposes an endpoint for end-users to upload DAR files to the service it is sometimes convenient to start the service pre-configured with a specific DAR.
+Although, as we'll see, the Trigger Service exposes an endpoint for end-users to upload DAR files to the service it is sometimes convenient to start the service pre-configured with a specific DAR.
 To do this, the ``--dar`` option is provided.

 .. code-block:: bash